-20 years ago, Bilbao wasn't as beautiful.
-It was scarred by political conflict, the failing shipbuilding industry, and a polluted Nervion River.
-In the face of adversity, Bilbao took a risk on the Guggenheim Museum.
-It created a glistening landmark that sparked tourism and helped revitalize the city.
+20 years ago, Bilbao took a risk on the Guggenheim Museum.
+It created a glistening landmark that sparked a cultural Renaissance and helped revitalize the city.

 1. The Guggenheim Museum

 On the inside, the architecture continues to amaze.
-There’s a glass enclosed 50 meter atrium with a floral skylight.
+There’s a glass enclosed 164 foot high atrium with a floral skylight.
 Light suffuses the 19 galleries and staggering 426 feet exhibition hall.

 The Guggenheim’s modern art collection is on par with Europe’s best modern art museums.
 You’ll find works by Robert Motherwell, Yves Klein, Andy Warhol, Eduardo Chillada, and Anselm Kiefer.